rse-aunz/rse-aunz.github.io/events.md

 Want to host a local catchup - please reach out to events@rse-aunz.org.

-## Annual conference - the RSE Asia Australia unconference
+## Annual conference - Research Software Asia Australia

-Every year in September we host a joint online event with [the RSE Asia Association](https://rse-asia.github.io/RSE_Asia/), for more details see [the RSEAA website](https://rseaa.github.io/).
+Every year in September we host a joint online event with [the RSE Asia Association](https://rse-asia.github.io/RSE_Asia/), for more details see [the RSAA website](https://rseaa.github.io/).

 ## Events Calendar